nuuuwan/news_lk3_data/README.md

 *2024-09-27 12:00:00* · [`adaderanalk`](https://www.adaderana.lk/news/102298/president-orders-reopening-of-two-roads-near-presidents-house) · `en`

-President Anura Kumara Dissanayake has ordered the police to reopen Sir Baron Jayathilake Mawatha and Janadhipathi Mawatha, located near the President’s House, to the public starting today, according to Police Media Spokesman DIG Nihal Thalduwa.
+President Anura Kumara Dissanayake has ordered the reopening of roads around the President’s House in Colombo Fort, which had previously been closed due to roadblocks.

+The President’s House and its surrounding area had been classified as a high-security zone and were closed off to the public.

+However, with President Dissanayake’s appointment, all roadblocks have now been lifted, the President’s Media Division said.

+Accordingly, Sir Baron Jayathilaka Mawatha and Janadhipathi Mawatha will be accessible to the public from tomorrow (28).

 ◼️